 All drivers must be sponsored by a department or recognized College organization, and cleared by the College’s insurance company in accordance with the C.L.I.C.
 Safety and Loss Control Policy.
 The sponsoring department or organization has the right to withdraw sponsorship at any time, thereby terminating a driver’s clearance.

 Application forms for Driver Clearance are available through Facilities Service, extension 7845.
 The driving record of an applicant will be requested from the College’s online records service within 3 working days of receipt of application.
 Please allow 2-3 weeks processing for Oregon licensed drivers and 3-6 weeks for out of state licensees.
 Insurance restrictions require that all drivers must have a United States state issued license.
 Unless a driver’s record changes, clearances are good for one year for students and temporary employees, and for three years for faculty and permanent staff employees.

 The applicant will be enrolled in the Alert Driving online training program.
 The applicant is required to complete this training within 3 months of their application date.

 When clearance is granted or denied, a letter will be sent to the sponsoring department and to the applicant if possible.
 Details of the driving record are confidential and may only be disclosed to the applicant.
 If a driver is denied clearance for an unacceptable driving record, the decision may be appealed.
 The insurance company then reviews the driving record and a recommendation for additional action is established.

-A list of drivers for each department will be maintained on webdisk and is accessible through the following link.
-Driver Status Information regarding the current status of an application is available from Facilities Services at x7845.
+A list of drivers for each department will be maintained on Google Drive and is accessible through the Driver Status LInk.
+Information regarding the current status of an application is available from Facilities Services at x7845.